-Monitoring an application and its health on production is one of the most important tasks imposed on members of the DevOps team.
-Can this important task be supported by the well-chosen debugging system?
+Monitoring an application and its health on production is one of the most critical tasks imposed on members of the DevOps team.
+Can the well-chosen debugging system support this vital task?
 The answer is yes.
 Keeping the terms of the SLA is much easier thanks to the constant monitoring of applications on production.

 Would debugger support all kinds of .NET applications?

 These days there is an unimaginable amount of technologies derived from .NET.
 SP.NET, ASP.NET MVC, ASP.NET Core, Xamarin, Entity Framework… we could go on like this all day.
-To be honest with ourselves – once we will learn some tool, we would like to use it as many times as possible.
-The good debugger is able to support your application no matter what technologies you have chosen.
+To be honest with ourselves – once we will learn some tools, we would like to use it as many times as possible.
+A good debugger can support your application no matter what technologies you have chosen.

-Only a few debuggers available online giving you the ability to debug lambda functions.
+Only a few debuggers available online, giving you the ability to debug lambda functions.
 But why is it so difficult?
-While debugging them you actually can’t set any breakpoints!
-That sounds like the worst nightmare, isn’t it?
-While choosing a debugger to consider if it's allowing you to debug under such special circumstances.
+While debugging them, you actually can't set any breakpoints!
+That sounds like the worst nightmare, isn't it?
+While choosing a debugger to consider if it's allowing you to debug under such exceptional circumstances.

-Modern applications are extremely complex systems.
-Many of them are multilevel, multithreaded and multi-process.
-The search for a root cause of an error, in many cases, resembles looking for a needle in a haystack.
-Especially those multithreaded require from developer great knowledge about the functioning of the entire system.
-Fortunately, there are tools that allow him to look at individual threads.
+Modern applications are incredibly complex systems.
+Many of them are multilevel, multithreaded, and multi-process.
+The search for an error root cause, in many cases, resembles looking for a needle in a haystack.
+Especially those multithreaded require great developer knowledge about the functioning of the entire system.
+Fortunately, some tools allow him to look at individual threads.
 How does it work?
 Check this recording from Visual Studio to find out:

 Description: Threads inspecting inside IDE